-These techniques do depend on the individual’s level of education but typical questioning generally progresses from description to explanation to discussion.
+These techniques do depend on the individual's level of education but typical questioning generally progresses from description to explanation to the discussion.
 At GCSE level, you are focusing much more on the former.

 The typical prefix to questions will be:

-These are usually combined with the open-ended questions: what, where, when, why and how.
+These are usually combined with open-ended questions: what, where, when, why and how.
 At this level, the examiner is typically looking for keywords.

 Exam technique requires an article of its own.
-Nevertheless, one useful tip is to always put yourself into the mind of the examiner when answering questions; and when practicing, always have the mark scheme to see exactly what keywords the examiner is looking for.
+Nevertheless, one useful tip is to always put yourself into the mind of the examiner when answering questions; and when practising, always have the mark scheme to see exactly what keywords the examiner is looking for.

 In his TED Talk "What do top students do differently?", Douglas Barton of Elevate Education discussed how top students don't necessarily get the top grades because they have the highest IQ's or even because they work the hardest (although there is usually some correlation with the latter).
 It was because they do more practice exams.

-Their study, based on a 13-year process looking into the learning habits of tens of thousands of students, found that they could almost perfectly estimate a student’s results based upon the number of practice exam papers they had done.
+Their study, based on a 13-year process looking into the learning habits of tens of thousands of students, found that they could almost perfectly estimate a student's results based on the number of practice exam papers they had done.

 Ultimately you will sharpen the techniques I discussed in the section above and become more aware of what the examiner (or mark scheme) is looking for.

 One of the most common problems I see is when a student is knowledgeable in the subject area but cannot connect that with answering a question.
-This is simply a symptom of lack of practice.
+This is simply a symptom of a lack of practice.